OctopusDeploy/docs/docs/managing-releases/issue-tracking/azure-devops.md

 - Automatically add links to Azure DevOps work items from releases and deployments in Octopus.
 - Retrieve release notes from Azure DevOps work item comments for automatic release note generation.

-## How Azure DevOps Integration Works
+## How Azure DevOps integration works

 ![Octopus Azure DevOps integration - how it works diagram](images/octo-azure-devops-how-it-works.png "width=500")